vishnya/so_text/README.md

  with the “title” analogous to email subject line, and the “body” analogous to the body of the email.

-*Are there edge cases that your method tends to do worse with?
+*5. Are there edge cases that your method tends to do worse with?
 Better?
 E.g., How well does it handle really long posts or titles?*

  Ive included the length of the concatenated body as a feature, so it should accommodate that.
  [Do ad hoc analysis on how well it did with really long posts though]

-*If you got to work on this again, what would you do differently (if anything)?*
+*6. If you got to work on this again, what would you do differently (if anything)?*
  Throughout the document I have listed what I would do with more time, but also:
 - Generally speaking, the approach of focusing on the analysis first means that the code is too disorganized for my tastes  -- there's no overarching